 - Each classroom has a reading area that is filled with books suitable for their reading age.
 This is a comfortable place for children to read throughout the day.

-- Reception and Year 6 have the opportunity to take part in ‘Reading Buddies’, in which children share a book together.
+- Reception and Year 6 have the opportunity to take part in ‘Reading Buddies’, in which a Year 6 child is paired with their Buddy in Reception and they meet once a week to share a book together.

 - Children who are not yet ‘free readers’, will work through our school reading scheme – these are levelled books which match the children’s current reading age.
 We expect family at home to read these books with their child daily and make comments in their child’s reading record.